What is a B Corp?

 From the consumer point of view, seeing the B-Corp logo means that there’s something substantial behind any marketing that claims to support the strong values many customers now hold.

 In the US, B-Corp is short for ‘benefit corporation’, but the UK certifying organisation is called B Lab with no ‘full’ name.
-Which means the B could stand for anything!
+This means the B could stand for anything!
 We like to think it stands for brilliant.

 So there you have it, what is a B-Corp: a reason to trust companies you buy from.
-And if you’re raring to get buying from B-Corps, don’t let us stop you heading over to our store.
+And if you’re raring to get buying from B-Corps, don’t let us stop you from heading over to our store.

 Our founder talks more about the purpose of B Corp for Pala >